 And that, folks, is how you successfully use Docker Compose to spin up Portainer!

-In the service overview, you will see three listed services, all of them with the prefix
+In the service overview in the Hub UI, you will see three listed services, all of them with the prefix

 These are the services that are configured in the two Docker Compose files.
 Your app’s network is given a name based on the